The AFU have repelled more than 50 attacks by the Russian army since the beginning of the day — online.ua

 Points of attention

-Operational information as of 16:00 on 04/29/2026 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine.
+Operational information as of 16:00 01.05.2026 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine,

-In the North Slobozhansky and Kursk directions, the enemy carried out 37 attacks on settlements and positions of our troops, two of which involved the use of multiple launch rocket systems.
-Two clashes occurred.
+In the North-Slobozhansk and Kursk directions, the Defense Forces repelled one enemy assault, the enemy carried out 43 attacks on settlements and positions of our troops, one of which involved the use of multiple launch rocket systems, and carried out two air strikes using five guided bombs.

-In the South Slobozhansky direction, the enemy stormed the positions of our units five times in the areas of the settlements of Starytsia, Vovchanski Khutory, Okhrimivka, and Krasne Pershe.
+In the South Slobozhansky direction, the enemy stormed the positions of our units seven times in the areas of the settlements of Starytsia, Izbitske, Krasne Pershe, and Figolivka.
 One clash is still ongoing.

-In the Lyman direction towards the settlements of Drobysheve and Lyman, our defenders repelled two enemy assaults.

-In the Kramatorsk direction, the enemy once attacked the positions of our defenders in the Nikiforivka area.
+In the Kupyansk direction, the enemy is attempting to advance in the area of the settlement of Petropavlivka.

+In the Slavyansk direction, the enemy conducted two assault operations in the areas of Kryvaya Luka and Rai-Oleksandrivka.
+One battle is still ongoing.

-In the Kostyantynivka direction, the invaders carried out 13 attacks near Kostyantynivka, Pleshchiivka, Ivano-Frankivka, Illinivka, Rusyn Yar, and Stepanivka.
-Three clashes are currently ongoing.
+In the Kostyantynivka direction, the invaders carried out four attacks near Kostyantynivka, Pleshchiivka, Oleksandro-Shultynye, and Ivano-Pol.

-In the Pokrovsk direction, since the beginning of the day, the invaders have tried 17 times to push our soldiers from the occupied positions towards the settlements of Novopavlivka, Bilytske, Dorozhne and in the areas of the settlements of Rodynske, Novooleksandrivka, Pokrovsk, Hryshyne, Kotlyne, Udachne, Muravka, Novopidhorodne.
-One clash is still ongoing.
+In the Pokrovsk direction, since the beginning of the day, the invaders have tried 21 times to push our soldiers out of the positions they occupied in the areas of the settlements of Sofiivka, Vilne, Dorozhne, Nove Shakhove, Rodynske, Myrnograd, Novooleksandrivka, Pokrovsk, Udachne, Muravka, Molodetske, and Novopavlivka.
+Two clashes are still ongoing.

-In the Orikhiv direction, the enemy carried out one attack in the direction of Novoandreyevka, and carried out air strikes on the areas of the settlements of Tavriyske and Orikhiv.
+In the Oleksandrivka direction, the enemy attacked four times in the areas of the settlements of Oleksandrovka and Yehorivka.
+In addition, the occupiers carried out an air strike on the area of the settlement of Pysanky.

+In the Orikhiv direction, the enemy launched air strikes on the areas of the settlements of Mykilske, Vasylivka, Omelnyk, Orikhiv, Odarivka, Zarichne, Schaslyve, and Komyshuvakha.

 More on the topic